As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 One of the best things you can do to conserve water is to form good habits.

 Turn off the faucet when you aren’t actively using it.
-Wash clothes when they’re actually dirty.
+Don’t wash clothes until they’re actually dirty.
 Be conscious of throwing water down the drain.
 Soon enough, saving water will become a part of your daily lifestyle.

 Here are some other articles you might find helpful for saving water onboard.